If you don’t want to read the details, skip straight to our Recommendation

 Freedom Mobile for those that don’t know is the new carrier released by Shaw Communications after buying Wind Mobile.
 So one can essentially say it’s Wind Mobile however keep in mind that Shaw is heavily investing into this new wireless carrier to really bring value to subscribers.
 Freedom Mobile has over 1 million subscribers and comes in as the 4th largest carrier in Canada after the big boys.
 Time will only tell if it has what it takes to compete with the big 3.

 Shaw officially took over Wind Mobile on March 1, 2016 and they renamed it to Freedom Mobile in November 2016.
 The launch of Freedom’s 4G LTE service, of which coverage has been a hot topic, was also launched in November 2016.
 As of late, Freedom Mobile has been making a big push to acquire new clients, heavily promoting specials like a $40 6 GB plan towards the end of September 2017.
-Add to that the hot topic of the iPhone 8 actually working on their network and the words Freedom Mobile seem to be swinging around many people’s tongues.
+Add to that iPhones now actually work on their network and the words Freedom Mobile seem to be swinging around many people’s tongues.
 So the burning question is, are they any good?

 Freedom Mobile Coverage